 Children are welcome at all worship services.
-Kid’s bags and special bulletins are available in the room under the steeple (tower room) at the rear of the church.
-Ushers can assist you.
 Children’s Chapel is offered during the 10:30am service during the sermon, when teachers lead our kids in a separate look at the scriptures of the day.

 Seating at Saint John’s is not reserved and there is always room for visitors.
 An usher will give you a printed worship bulletin to guide you along.
 The scripture readings are printed in the bulletin, along with some congregational responses; however, most of the prayers and liturgy are found in the prayer book.

-For first time visitors, a green index card is available in each pew rack, which provides helpful tips and helps orient you to the service in the order it happens.
-You can also read it online here.
-For example, we stand for the Gospel and to sing, sit to hear the other lessons, sermon, and announcements, and kneel or stand to pray, depending on the church season and type of service.
+For first time visitors, a green index card is available in each pew rack, which provides helpful tips that guide you through the service.
+For example, we stand for the Gospel and to sing, sit to hear the other lessons, sermon, and announcements, and kneel or stand to pray.
 You will see a lot of variety within the congregation, and you may take any of these postures as you feel comfortable.

 We celebrate The Holy Eucharist as a congregation, which includes all the prayers, scripture, and teachings for the day, and culminates with Communion at the altar rail.
-Everyone is welcome at the altar rail.
-We fill the rail from the middle first, then around the outside.
-You can follow the flow of those ahead of you.
 All baptized Christians are invited to accept the offerings of bread and wine.
-(We use bread wafers and real wine!)

 To accept the bread, open your hands and it will be placed on your palms.
 As you eat the bread, the chalice bearer will bring the wine.
-You can let them dip your wafer in the wine and place it on your tongue (intinction), or help guide the cup to your lips--known as the dip or sip option!* If you do not wish to consume one or both, you may kneel and cross your arms over your chest.
+You can let them dip your wafer in the wine and place it on your tongue (intinction), or help guide the cup to your lips.
+If you do not wish to consume one or both, you may kneel and cross your arms over your chest.
 This will signal the priest to give you a blessing.
-After both bread and wine have passed, rise and head back to your pew along the outside wall.
-Again, follow those in front of you.

 Children are welcome at the altar rail for communion.
-We do not mark a "first communion," and your children may partake of both bread and wine as you and they are comfortable.
+We do not mark a "first communion," and your children may partake of both bread and wine.
 They may also cross their arms over the chest to receive a blessing instead of one or both items.

 Our worship space (the Nave) is laid out in a traditional format, like a cross.
 The pews are in two rows in the center, with two side chapels (transepts) on either side.
 On the right is the Lady Chapel (with three murals depicting Mary the mother of Jesus).
 On the left is the Holy Spirit Chapel (with three murals depicting baptism).